 The Triangle Day School service program is multifaceted and focuses on helping students examine social justice issues critically and determine ways they can positively impact the world around them.
 All grades take on independent service projects.

 In the younger grades, teachers actively discuss community, civic responsibility, and various social justice issues, including hunger.
-Texts, such as Maddi’s Kitchen by Lois Brandt, help kids understand the complex topics.
+Texts, such as Maddi’s Fridge by Lois Brandt, help kids understand the complex topics.
 The social studies curriculum augments many of the discussions regarding citizenship, rights and responsibilities and an individual’s role in the community.

 The students then deepen and expand on their knowledge through hands-on experiences.
 Several lower school classes have visited the Senior CommUnity Center in Durham.
 TDS students have made new friends at the senior center by engaging the elderly in arts and crafts activities, book readings and performances.

 Individual teachers and classes continue to have smaller service projects that speak to their heart’s mission in life.
-For example, every year the kindergarten and 3rd grade classes work together to have a fall and spring lemonade stand for Alex’s Lemonade Stand, the 1st grade continuously collects bottle tabs for the Ronald McDonald house and the TK are recycling experts.
+For example, the kindergarten and 3rd grade classes work together to have a fall and spring lemonade stand for Alex’s Lemonade Stand, the 1st grade continuously collects bottle tabs for the Ronald McDonald house and the TK are recycling experts.

 If you have further inquiries about service at TDS, please contact Kiera Olson, Coordinator of Community Service and Engagement.